-The student in consultation with committee members identifies a time for the defense.
+The student, in consultation with committee members, identifies a time for the defense.
 The PhD Program Director and office requires 2 weeks notification and have final approval of the designated time.
+All SON defenses are held in person, with virtual options available at the discretion of the program director.
+In-person attendance is required for all committee members and the student; exceptions to this policy must be pre-approved by the program director.
+Committee members external to the UR may attend remotely.
 The program office will schedule the room, IT requirements, and send out notifications of the event.